 - Sweep away any dirt, debris or rocks that could become projectiles.

 - Make note of outlets, windows and vents.

-You will also need to decide which type of pressure washer is right for you based on your job.
+Decide which type of pressure washer is right for you based on your job.
 For medium to heavy duty jobs, like cleaning siding or removing oil stains from a driveway, a gas-powered pressure washer is recommended.
 Gas-powered pressure washers use about 3,000 PSI (pounds per square inch), making them incredibly powerful.

-Here is a breakdown of what the colors on pressure washer nozzles mean:
+Here is a breakdown of what the colors on pressure washer nozzles mean.

 - Red: 0-degree spray, ideal for hard-to-remove dirt and oil.

 - Yellow: 15-degree spray, optimal for stripping a deck or siding.

 - Green: 25-degree spray, ideal for cleaning dirt and debris from cars, driveways or concrete.